Demonstrating Faculty Influence on Student Success With Radford University

 About Radford University

-Founded by the Virginia General Assembly in 1910 as the State Normal and Industrial School for Women, Radford University has grown from its original mission to educate women as teachers.
-Radford now offers undergraduate and master’s level education as well as three doctoral programs to a 10,000 strong, diverse student body.
-With approximately 500 full-time faculty, the university emphasizes teaching, learning and the process of learning in its commitment to the development of mature, responsible, well-educated citizens.
+Founded by the Virginia General Assembly in 1910 as the State Normal and Industrial School for Women, Radford University has grown well beyond its original mission to educate women as teachers.

 Background

-When Radford adopted its FAR solution, the university implemented annual reviews and Association to Advance Collegiate Schools of Business (AACSB) accreditation reporting then pivoted to considering how faculty activity data could answer larger institutional questions, including faculty’s impact on student success.
+Adopting a faculty activity reporting (FAR) solution enabled Radford to implement annual reviews and Association to Advance Collegiate Schools of Business (AACSB) accreditation reporting.
+The university then pivoted to considering how faculty activity data could answer larger institutional questions, including faculty's impact on student success.

 Think Bigger: What Information Do You Need?

-“To provide reporting that’s strategically relevant to the university, you need the 30,000-foot view,” said Andrew Wiech, Faculty Success (formerly Digital Measures) by Watermark Senior Engagement Consultant.
+“To provide reporting that’s strategically relevant to the university, you need the 30,000-foot view,” said Andrew Wiech, Senior Engagement Consultant for Faculty Success (formerly Digital Measures.
 “It’s important to ask, ‘What would allow you to make your decisions more confidently or answer your questions more accurately?
 If we put this information in front of you, what should it look like?’”

 Radford and Student Success